ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_profile_group.rst

 **Name:** fmgr_secprof_profile_group

-**Description:** ['Manage security profile group which allows you to create a group of security profiles and apply that to a policy']
+**Description:** Manage security profile group which allows you to create a group of security profiles and apply that to a policy

 **Author(s):**